three female college students talking and laughing

 Step 2:

-Click here to meet with a Career Services Adviser!
+Click here to meet with a Career Services Advisor!

 Many agencies request a resume and cover letter from internship applicants.
-Meet with a Career Services Adviser to get help with:
+Meet with a Career Services Advisor to get help with:

 • creating/editing a resume or cover letter